 Hyperion Publishing, a division of Walt Disney Co., bought the rights to the miners' story in book form.

 The Nine Miners:

 7th: Dennis Hall, 49

 8th: Robert Pugh, 50

 July 24, 2002 - Nine miners become trapped 240 feet below ground inside the Quecreek mine.

 July 28, 2002 - All nine miners are rescued from the mine.

-August 12, 2003 - The Labor Department finds outdated and inaccurate maps from 1957 led to the accident.
+August 12, 2003 - The Labor Department finds outdated and inaccurate maps that dated back to 1957 led to the accident.